-The following information is about emergency treatment for seizures for anyone caring for someone with epilepsy in the UK.
+The following information covers emergency treatment for seizures in the UK.
 If you are looking for information in another country, please contact your local epilepsy organisation

 Other types of status epilepticus